TheWizardsCode/DevLogger/README.md

 ## Dev Log Tab

 When a DevLog entry is made it will appear in this tab along with the meta data and images posted with it.
 You can edit the information here.
 You can also change the order the devlogs will appear in the final output.

+## Schedule Tab

+You can setup a schedule for publishing your tweets

 ## Git Tab